-Welcome to Penn State’s Department of Sociology & Crime, Law and Justice.
+Welcome to Penn State’s Department of Sociology and Criminology.
 I am pleased and honored to be the Head of this illustrious department—widely recognized as amongst the best worldwide.
-In the most recent National Research Council ranking (2010), Penn State sociology placed third in the nation.
+In the most recent National Research Council ranking (2010), Penn State Sociology placed among the top 10 in the nation.

 Our distinguished faculty are leaders in their fields who provide an exceptional education for our undergraduate and graduate students.
 We have nationally recognized strengths in the areas of criminology, demography, family sociology, social inequality, and quantitative methods.
 We also offer advanced training in the sociology of education, urban and community studies, aging and the life course, sociology of religion, social movements, and theory.
 Faculty and students study topics ranging from the causes of growing levels of obesity in America to the relationship between employment and juvenile delinquency to trends in global gender inequality.